Date(s) - 19 Oct 2021

 Session Lead: Joan Koerber-Walker

-Please join us for a real time Case Study of how to calculate your product’s impact and determine what payers will pay for it.
+Please join us for a brief intro to Budget Impact Analysis (BIA) and a real time Case Study of how to calculate your product’s impact and determine what payers will pay for it.

 About Our Speaker: